The martyrs were burnt with their Bibles – if they followed the Majority Text.

 Christians were encouraged to learn whole books of the Bible by heart, from the oldest to the youngest.
 This not only safe-guarded them from the enemy, but made it almost impossible for truth to be lost.

+The majority of the New Testament books were already in the hands of Christians at an early date.
+Others were accepted only if they had been written by the apostles, eyewitnesses or followers of the apostles.
 (For instance, Mark, who assisted Paul and Barnabus, and Luke, who was a Gentile doctor) To be accepted, they needed to conform to the rule of faith already established in the Hebrew Scriptures and have a continuous acceptance and usage by the church at large.

 Many later writings vied for acceptance, but most were written after the second century and do not carry the same authenticity.
 Analyzing these writings reveal many contradictory statements, immediately barring them from acceptance into the canon of Scripture.

 During the first few centuries, there was a proliferation of gospels, epistles, apocalypses.
 Genuine scholars say they are “fanciful and heretical… neither genuine or valuable as a whole”, and “no orthodox father, canon or council considering them to be authoritative or desirous of including them in the New Testament.”
+The Case for Christ.
+Lee Strobel p99.
+Quoted in Introduction to the Bible.
+Geisler and Nix p199.

 There are no secret words of Jesus, as suggested in the pseudopigraphal ‘Gospel of Thomas’, and Jesus did not marry Mary Magdalene as purported by the Da Vinci Code.